zeatful/liquibase/README.md

 ```

 ### Tracking and Checksums
 Liquibase creates a checksum of each file.
-This is used for tracking and ensuring files are not changed after a run has occurred.
+This is used for tracking and ensuring files are not changed after a run has occurred, ensuring consistency across all environments.
 When a changeset is executed, liquibase stores the changeset id, the file name/path, the checksum, changeset author and other auditing information into a `DATABASECHANGELOG` table.
 This is used to determine if a changeset has already run.
 On subsequent runs, as long as a change set does not have an attribute `alwaysRun="true" `, then liquibase will not rerun it.
 This is how liquibase maintains a ledger of which changes have been run and need to be run.

-The unique Checksum prevents tampering with liquibase files after they have been run and therefore it is essential that a liquibase changeset file NEVER be modified after being run in any managed or customer environment.
+The unique Checksum prevents tampering with liquibase files after they have been run and therefore it is essential that a liquibase changeset file NEVER be modified after being run in any managed or customer environment unless absolutely vital.

 Modifying a file locally prior to delivery is fine, but in order to rerun a file, the changelog entry must be deleted to ensure the file reruns.
+A rollback can also be invoked if the query provided a rollback or relied on a standard liquibase tag which would successfully generate a rollback.
+Otherwise the changelog entry must be deleted and the database manually reverted to the correct state prior to the changeset being run.

 Additionally, a `CHANGELOGLOCK` table is used to ensure multiple liquibase runs don't occurr concurrently.

 ### Database Agnostic Behavior
-Liquibase is designed to be database agnostic, which is exactly why the preferred format is to use XML schema tags.
+Liquibase is designed to be database agnostic.
+To encourage database agnostic liquibase statements, raw SQL should generally be avoided.
+In the event RAW sql must be used, it should be scruitinzed for any statements that are database technology specific.

-Liquibase will convert the XML into raw SQL for the targetted database type.
-The default XML tags in the schema facilitate this as well as using a `property`.
+Liquibase will convert the XML/YAML/JSON into raw SQL for the targetted database type.
+The default liquibase tags in the schema facilitate this as well as using a `property`.
 A property acts as an alias and can be used for a common operation that is database technology specific.
-(IE: Dates, MySQL and Oracle use different function calls for this)
+(IE: Dates, MySQL and Oracle use different system function calls for this)

 Example and how it's used:
 ```xml